 Available by appointment.

-Bernie is based at Newman Hall Chaplaincy office - 16 Waterloo Quadrant, Auckland Central from Tuesday to Friday and is available during those times for spiritual counselling, reconciliation or even just a chat and coffee.
+Bernie is based at Newman Hall Chaplaincy office - 16 Waterloo Quadrant, Auckland Central on Monday, Tuesday, Thursday and Friday and is available during those times for spiritual counselling, reconciliation or even just a chat and coffee.

 Available by appointment.